 Whether ostracods are prey or predator of certain groups can be related to population densities.
-In experiments with fish fry and ostracods, it was noted that the fish eat the ostracods, but if the number of ostracods is large, the tables are tuned; the ostracods attack and eat the fish fry, leaving just the vertebrae and scales (Liperovskaya 1948).
+In experiments with fish fry and ostracods, it was noted that the fish eat the ostracods, but if the number of ostracods is large, the tables are turned; the ostracods attack and eat the fish fry, leaving just the vertebrae and scales (Liperovskaya 1948).

 In the marine genus Rutiderma males and females have different feeding strategies; females are predators, while males, with more poorly developed maxillae, are probably detritus feeders (Kornicker 1985).

 The freshwater ostracod Heterocypris incongruens grazing algae on a fallen leaf.